About Distant Hill

 This is not to say that we will not be relying on volunteers to help us do what need to be done.
 Volunteers have been, and will continue to be, an important part of the success of Distant Hill as a important and vital community resource.

-That said, if you are interested in volunteering in any capacity at Distant Hill, please Contact Us!
+If you are interested in helping in any capacity at